 A keyword referring to bits, bytes, words, fields, and opcode values that are set-aside for future standardization.
 Their use and interpretation may be specified by future extensions to this or other specifications.
-A reserved bit, byte, word, field, or register shall be cleared to zero, or in accordance with a future extension to this specification.
-The recipient is not required to check reserved bits, bytes, words, or fields.
+A reserved bit, byte, word, field, or register shall be cleared to 0h, or in accordance with a future extension to this specification.
+The recipient of a command or a register write is not required to check reserved bits, bytes, words, or fields.
 Receipt of reserved coded values in defined fields in commands shall be reported as an error.
 Writing a reserved coded value into a controller register field produces undefined results.